-Coast Guard Tuition Assitance assists eligible personnel - active duty, reserve and civilian employees - in their professional development by providing funding for off-duty voluntary education courses to broaden their academic or Coast Guard technical background.
+Coast Guard Tuition Assistance assists eligible personnel in their professional development by providing funding for off-duty voluntary education courses to broaden their academic or Coast Guard technical background.

 Not to exceed:

 - $250 @ Semester Credit Hour, or

 - $166.67 @ Quarter Credit Hour, and